Self-Emancipation

 Massachusetts Historical Society

-According to some accounts, after hearing the new Massachusetts Constitution read aloud in the Ashley household, Bett sought her freedom with the assistance of Theodore Sedgwick, a local lawyer.
+According to some accounts, after hearing the new Massachusetts Constitution read aloud in the Ashley household, Freeman sought her freedom with the assistance of Theodore Sedgwick.
 Due to the fact women had such limited legal rights, lawyers added an enslaved male, Brom, as a party to the suit.
 It is believed that many lawyers of the time, Sedgwick included, viewed Brom and Bett v.
 Ashley as a test case against the entire institution of slavery.

-Now a free woman, Bett took the name Elizabeth Freeman to complement her new status.
-Ashley attempted multiple times to hire her but she refused.
-Instead she lived out the remainder of her life as a healer, midwife, and paid domestic worker for the Sedgwick family.
+With the case settle she assumed the name Elizabeth Freeman to complement her new status.
+Ashley attempted multiple times to hire her, but Freeman refused.
+Instead, she lived out the remainder of her life as a healer, midwife, and paid domestic worker for the Sedgwick family.
 Eventually, she was even able to buy her own home where she lived with her children.
 Upon her death she was buried in the Sedgwick family plot, called Sedgwick Pie, and is the only non-family member buried in the inner circle.

 Engraving depicting uprising of enslaved people during Nat Turner's rebellion